flatironinstitute/adapol/joss/paper.md

 As a result, the decomposition of Matsubara Green's functions often appears as a crucial subroutine in various quantum many-body calculation frameworks.
 In the frequency domain, such decompositions are known as the following pole fitting problem:
 $$G({i} \nu_k) \approx \sum_{p=1}^{N_p} \frac{v_pv_p^\dagger}{{i} \nu_k-E_p}.$$
-Such pole fitting problems arise naturally in various applications, such as in hybridization fitting [@georges1996dynamical; @mejuto2020efficient; @HuangKayeStrand2024etal] and analytic continuation of Matsubara Green's functions \cite{fei2021nevanlinna,HuangGullLin2023}.
+Such pole fitting problems arise naturally in various applications, such as in hybridization fitting [@georges1996dynamical; @mejuto2020efficient; @HuangKayeStrand2024etal] and analytic continuation of Matsubara Green's functions [@fei2021nevanlinna; @HuangGullLin2023].
 The Matsubara data usually has non-zero non-diagonal components, hindering the problem from being treated in a component-wise fashion.
-The fitting problem \cref{eq:pole_fitting} has been found to have a highly nonconvex loss landscape (see \cite[Fig 3]{HuangGullLin2023}).
+This fitting problem has been found to have a highly nonconvex loss landscape (see Figure 3 in [@HuangGullLin2023]).
 The residue matrix $R_p$ corresponding to the pole $E_p$, i.e., $R_p = v_pv_p^\dagger$, is constrained to be a rank-1 positive semidefinite matrix.
-Furthermore, the given Matsubara data could be potentially noisy, making methods based solely on rational interpolations possibly unstable \cite{schott2016analytic, fei2021nevanlinna}.
+Furthermore, the given Matsubara data could be potentially noisy, making methods based solely on rational interpolations possibly unstable [@schott2016analytic;  @fei2021nevanlinna].

-We implemented an adaptive pole fitting (Adapol) procedure to circument the above challenges \cite{HuangGullLin2023,HuangKayeStrand2024etal}.
+We implemented an adaptive pole fitting (Adapol) procedure to circument the above challenges [@HuangGullLin2023; @HuangKayeStrand2024etal].
-We first use the AAA algorithm \cite{NakatsukasaSeteTrefethen2018}, which is a state-of-the-art rational approximation algorithm, to find an initial guess for the poles $E_p$, then use linear fitting, optimization and singular value decomposition to obtain the final values of $E_p$ and $v_p$.
+We first use the AAA algorithm [@NakatsukasaSeteTrefethen2018], which is a state-of-the-art rational approximation algorithm, to find an initial guess for the poles $E_p$, then use linear fitting, optimization and singular value decomposition to obtain the final values of $E_p$ and $v_p$.
 The adapol procedure can provide an accurate fitting to the Matsubara data, is noise-robust and also gives  results guranteed to satisfy causality.

-Adapol could be regarded as an efficient approach for obtaining a low-rank compression of the Matsubara data, where the number of terms $N_p$ is comparable (and usually smaller) than the DLR representation \cite{HuangKayeStrand2024etal}, which is known to achieve the optimal scaling \cite{kaye2022discrete,kaye2022libdlr}.
-This has enabled recent algorithmic advances in dynamical mean-field theory \cite{mejuto2020efficient} and fast Feynman diagram evaluations \cite{kayeHuangStrandetat2024}.
+Adapol could be regarded as an efficient approach for obtaining a low-rank compression of the Matsubara data, where the number of terms $N_p$ is comparable (and usually smaller) than the DLR representation [@HuangKayeStrand2024etal], which is known to achieve the optimal scaling [@kaye2022discrete,@kaye2022libdlr].
+This has enabled recent algorithmic advances in dynamical mean-field theory [@mejuto2020efficient] and fast Feynman diagram evaluations [@kayeHuangStrandetat2024].

 # Statement of need

 Adapol is a python library which conducts the adaptive pole fitting for Matsubara Green's functions.
-The analytic continuation of Green's functions using pole fitting was implemented in Matlab \cite{HuangGullLin2023}.
+The analytic continuation of Green's functions using pole fitting was implemented in Matlab [@HuangGullLin2023].
 Nevertheless, Adapol provides a very crucial framework for future code developments.
 On the one hand, it incorporates more application scenarios by providing application interface (API) for both hybridization fitting and analytic continuations.
-On the other hand, adapol is implemented in python, and provides a user-friendly interface for TRIQS \cite{parcollet2015triqs}, enabling TRIQS users to use Adapol with very slight modifications of their existing routines.
+On the other hand, adapol is implemented in python, and provides a user-friendly interface for TRIQS [@parcollet2015triqs], enabling TRIQS users to use Adapol with very slight modifications of their existing routines.

-Adapol is distributed under the Apache License Version 2.0 through a public Git repository
-\cite{Huang2024}.
-The online project documentation \cite{Huang2024_2} contains  background on the physics of Matsubara Green's functions and the mathematics of pole fitting, a detailed user guide describing several physical examples and the TRIQS interface, and also the API reference documentation for all functions.
+Adapol is distributed under the Apache License Version 2.0 through a public Git repository [@Huang2024].
+The online project documentation [@Huang2024_2] contains  background on the physics of Matsubara Green's functions and the mathematics of pole fitting, a detailed user guide describing several physical examples and the TRIQS interface, and also the API reference documentation for all functions.

 # Acknowledgements